 Strategic programme to promote a circular economy

-Finland is preparing a strategic programme to promote a circular economy.
+Finland has prepared a strategic programme to promote a circular economy.
 The aim is to transform the economy into one that is based on the principles of circular economy by 2035.

 The Plastics Roadmap for Finland